Singaporean pleads guilty in U.S. to acting as Chinese intelligence agent -Justice Department | Law-Order

 A Singaporean man who set up a fake consulting site to solicit information from U.S. government and military workers has pleaded guilty to acting as an illegal agent of Chinese intelligence, the Justice Department said on Friday.

 Sentencing for Jun Wei Yeo, also known as Dickson Yeo, will be in October, according to the department.
-The U.S. is cracking down on Chinese spying, with the FBI having interviewed dozens of visa holders about their possible ties to Chinese intelligence.
+The United States is cracking down on Chinese spying, with the FBI having interviewed dozens of visa holders about their possible ties to Chinese intelligence.

 - READ MORE ON: